mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 ### 7. Avoid unnecessary waiting

-Cypress has a [section that explains](https://docs.cypress.io/guides/references/best-practices.html#Unnecessary-Waiting) it in detail and lists workarounds when you find yourself needing it.
+Cypress has a {{< newtabref href="https://docs.cypress.io/guides/references/best-practices.html#Unnecessary-Waiting" title="section that explains" >}} it in detail and lists workarounds when you find yourself needing it.
 Explicit `wait` makes the test flaky or longer than usual.
-On top of what was explained, we’re using [cypress-wait-until](https://www.npmjs.com/package/cypress-wait-until) under the hood that makes it easier to wait for a certain subject.
-You’ll find custom commands like `cy.uiWaitUntilMessagePostedIncludes` ([source](https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/ui_commands.js#L124-L140)) which is sometimes used to wait for a system message to get posted before making an assertion.
+On top of what was explained, we’re using {{< newtabref href="https://www.npmjs.com/package/cypress-wait-until" title="cypress-wait-until" >}} under the hood that makes it easier to wait for a certain subject.
+You’ll find custom commands like `cy.uiWaitUntilMessagePostedIncludes` ({{< newtabref href="https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/ui_commands.js#L124-L140" title="source" >}}) which is sometimes used to wait for a system message to get posted before making an assertion.

 ### 8. Add comments for each action and verification